 Ben Elk Eagle has been working with the Sioux YMCA since the 70s.
 His favorite part about working with the Sioux Y is his involvement with the youth and adults in the communities of the Cheyenne Sioux Tribe Reservation as well as the surrounding reservations.
-He also enjoys having the ability to trael for meetings and working with the other Sioux YMCA staff members.
+He also enjoys having the ability to travel for meetings and working with the other Sioux YMCA staff members.

 In his spare time Ben enjoys reading books, with one of his favorite books being Beyond Time.
 He also enjoys reading Native Newspapers.
 When Ben is not working or reading he likes to go for long walks.

-Jason Buschbascher (bush-backer) comes to the Sioux YMCA from the Flint Hills in Kansas but is originally from the Finger Lakes in New York.
+Jason Buschbascher (bush-backer) (he/him) comes to the Sioux YMCA from the Flint Hills in Kansas but is originally from the Finger Lakes in New York.
 He joins the Sioux YMCA family as the Director for Camp Marrowbone after working in the Y Camping movement for almost a decade.
 Jason grew up going to both residential and day camps at Camp Y-Owasco in New York where his life-long passion for the outdoors and camping started.
 After several years on staff at his home camp, Jason moved to Kansas to further pursue a career in camping with Camp Wood YMCA, where he filled a number of different positions over his five-year tenure there.

 In his free time, Jason enjoys being outdoors, reading, making music, baking and cooking, and playing video games.
 He hopes to be a positive role model for the community and provide an unforgettable experience for everyone that participates in the program.
 Jason is excited to learn and experience all the new adventures that South Dakota has to offer.

-Dani Parkison comes to Camp Marrowbone from Colorado, but grew up in a fun-chaotic home schooling family of 7 in Kansas City.
-Dani has worked at a handful of YMCA camps across the country and has had the privilege of filling various camp staff roles, giving her a rainbow of experiences to add to the Camp Marrowbone [team/family].
+Dani Parkison (she/her) comes to Camp Marrowbone from Colorado, but grew up in a fun-chaotic home schooling family of 7 in Kansas City.
+Dani has worked at a handful of YMCA camps across the country and has had the privilege of filling various camp staff roles, giving her a rainbow of experiences to add to the Camp Marrowbone family.
 Gaining knowledge, expanding traditions and building lasting friendships with campers and staff along the way has been Dani's favorite element and biggest motivator over her 9 year career in YMCA camping.
 In her free time Dani enjoys any kind of art project, camping and spending time outside, and being on the road.